lukehook/BungieKit/README.md

   - Stats and activities

 - **Manifest Management:**
-  - CoreData integration for efficient game database access
+  - GRDB integration for efficient game database access
   - Type-safe access to dynamic game content
   - Support for multiple languages and content versions